 Classic Apple Crisp Recipe: A Classic Fall Dessert You’ll Love

-What is Apple Crisp?
+What Is Apple Crisp?

 Choosing the Right Apples

+Combining different varieties can enhance the complexity of your crisp.
 Always opt for fresh, firm apples for the best results.

 For the Apple Filling

-• 6 large apples (about 2½ pounds), peeled, cored, and sliced
+• 6 large apples (approx. 2½ pounds), peeled, cored, and sliced

 • 2 tablespoons granulated sugar